dashhive/DashTx.js/README.md

 }

 /**
- * Creates an "null" transaction with minimal information.
+ * Creates a transaction request object with minimal information.
- * It which CANNOT be used for hashing or signing... and
+ * It CANNOT be used for hashing or signing.
+Useful for sharing
- * we're not sure what it is useful for.
-Seemingly nothing.
+ * between wallets as a request to create a shared transaction.
+ * (i.e. for CoinJoin)
  *
  * Note: although these basically encode enough information
  * for a payment request, there are better ways to do that.